WencesVillegasMarset/aws-saa-c02-notes/README.md

   * Latency: serve user requests from the AWS Region that provides the lowest latency.
     * It does not, however, guarantee that users in the same geographic region will be served from the same location
   * Weighted: associate multiple resources with a single domain name or subdomain name and choose how much traffic is routed to each resource.
+* Failovers:
+  * Set failovers to  static S3 websites bucket or CloudFront distributions is possible.

+*Routing traffic to a website that is hosted in an Amazon S3 Bucket*:
+1. An S3 bucket that is configured to host a static website.
+The bucket must have the same name as your domain or subdomain.
+For example, if you want to use the subdomain portal.tutorialsdojo.com, the name of the bucket must be portal.tutorialsdojo.com
+2.  registered domain name.
+You can use Route 53 as your domain registrar, or you can use a different registrar
+3. Route 53 as the DNS service for the domain.
+If you register your domain name by using Route 53, we automatically configure Route 53 as the DNS service for the domain.

+*Routing traffic to an ELB load balancer*

+* use Amazon Route 53 to create an alias record that points to your load balancer.
+* Alias with a type "AAAA" record set and Alias with a type "A" record set, AAAA for IPV6.